 Our family loves to go to our local apple orchard to get the “windfalls” deal.
-Our orchard charges $5 per 5 gallon bucket of apples we find on the ground.
-For a family of 9, that is a great deal!
+Our orchard charges a very low price per 5 gallon bucket of apples we find on the ground.
+For a family of 10, that is a great deal!
 We try to go as many times as we can.

 We get a plastic storage container (we find many in our abandoned storage unit resale business) and wrap each apple with newspaper (you could use craft paper, tissue paper, brown paper grocery bags cut into squares, etc.) and place them all along the bottom, as many as we can fit.
 Then we do two more rows like this.
 We need to keep it this shallow or the weight would cause more spoilage of the lower layers.
 We do not put a lid on the container (they need to “breathe”) and store them in our basement which is like a root cellar and somewhat cool.
 It's like storing them in a refrigerator, but it's not as cold as a refrigerator.
 Some will still go bad, but the paper helps them not to leak those rotting juices onto the other apples.

-We label the variety and write “eat first” on the thin skinned and more sweet apples as they do not have as long of a shelf life as the thick skin, tart apples.
+We label the variety and write “eat first” on the box of the thin skinned and more sweet apples as they do not have as long of a shelf life as the thick skin, tart apples.

 When I get apples from the basement, it reminds me of the old sea ships in history books and stories that would be at sea for months and have an “apple barrel” to keep the apples in or Laura Ingalls books when she was married and had an apple orchard.
 Now we get to live it out and save money on apples!